sjb3d/spark/README.md

 The wrapper provides:
 * Function pointer loaders for the Vulkan core API and all extensions
+* Type safety for enums and handles
+* Defaults and builders for Vulkan structures to make constructing them less verbose
 * Thin wrappers around Vulkan functions to make them more convenient to call from rust code
-* Defaults and builders for Vulkan structures to make constructing them less verbose

 The wrapper does not provide:
 * Parameter validation
-* Safety
+* Safe functions

-Almost all of the library is generated from the Vulkan API specifications using [vk_parse](https://github.com/krolli/vk-parse).
+Almost all of the library is generated from the Vulkan API specifications using [vk_parse](https://github.com/krolli/vk-parse) to parse the specifications XML.

 ## Loaders